 Finishing our house and managing my exit from the company are taking priority.
 The season snuck up on me, even more so than usual, and I definitely don’t have my act together.
 Last weekend I skied Gore with a cotton teeshirt under my fleece.
 This weekend, I couldn’t even find my real camera.

 The last 12 months have certainly been different, but some things haven’t changed.
-When Scottski texted me about skiing on Saturday, I did what I’ve always done, I answered the call.
+When Scottski texted me about skiing on Saturday, I answered the call.
 After four hours sleep, I rose Saturday morning at 3:15, brewed some coffee and headed north to the mountains.

-Scott had plans in the afternoon, and I wanted to head over to Plattekill to pick up my season pass after skiing Belleayre, so we headed west towards Belleayre in separate vehicles.
+Scott had plans in the afternoon, and I wanted to head over to Plattekill to pick up my season pass after skiing Belleayre, so we headed west in separate vehicles.

 We were almost an hour early, and Scott wanted to hike a lap to make use of the time.
 I’m usually up for that stuff, but on four hours sleep, I lobbied to stay put in line and catch up on life.
 Ski friends are best friends, and like most of my best friends, I hadn’t seen him since last season.

 Just before they allowed us on the lift, patrol came out and addressed the large and stretched out crowd.
 He explained that certain trails had ongoing snowmaking construction, and advised everyone, in the strongest possible terms, to avoid that terrain.
-And then we were off to the top.
+And then we were off.

 The skiing was excellent, if a bit tiring.
-Anything that hadn’t been groomed before opening had a thick layer of cream cheese on it, that was consistent enough to ski, if you really paid close attention.
-I wouldn’t call it great snow, but I’m comfortable call it good skiing.
+Anything that hadn’t been groomed right before opening had a thick layer of cream cheese on it, that was consistent enough to ski, if you really paid close attention.
+I wouldn’t call it great snow, but I’m comfortable calling it great skiing.
 Exceptional considering it’s not even Thanksgiving yet.

 On our first return to the lift, the line had gotten significantly shorter.
 In total we did eight or ten laps and never waited ten minutes.
 I commend Belle for aggressively managing the loading of the quad.
 I didn’t see an empty chair going up all morning.